-This is an extremely important section, as its purpose is to list (possibly by strategic business unit) what the key issues are that face the company.
-In essence, this really consists of stating the major strengths, weaknesses, opportunities and threats and indicating how they will be either built on or dealt with.
+This is an extremely important section, as its purpose is to list (possibly by SBU), what the key issues are that face the company.
+In essence, this really consists of stating the major strengths, weaknesses, opportunities and threats and indicating how they will be either built on, or dealt with.